-(c) Please test the hypothesis that fewer than 28% of computers are being delivered in less than 24 hours.
+(c) Please test the hypothesis that less than 28% of computers are being delivered in less than 24 hours.
+Use an alpha=.05 as your decision rule.

 12.Congratulations, you have finished college.
 The bad news is this: you never learned a thing about the stock market, but find yourself applying for a job as a broker on Wall Street.
 You discover that the field has been narrowed down to you and one other applicant, "The Oracle".
 Both of you were told to select 36 different stocks for a portfolio (a collection of stocks) and the winner (the one with the higher return) gets the job.
 Since you know nothing about stocks, you selected 49 at random.
 Here are the results: